Optarion/keepWhatYouLearn/README.md

 * In responsive mode
  * Use ⋮ icon to display more informations (rulers, network throttling...)
  * Use "Nexus 5X" to get more Screen options (with keyboards, with adress bar...)
+* We can connect an androïd device and got to "Show Remote Devices", enable port forwarding with a port number and then launch a `localhost:<port>` on the device to debug it in real time

 <a id="chrome-dev-tool-memory"></a>
 #### Memory Management